Siphon880gh/devbrain/AI Assisted Coding/Code Generation - Enhance App/Generate Bug Report to enhance app.md

+Note this assumes you are at **your codebase**.
+If you need to critique a **competitor's website** or for some reason you don't have the codebase on you, you can provide the URL to the website - just make sure you're on a powerful enough harness that can browse the internet, eg. Cursor, and that at the prompt you will **precede** with a message what the url is, eg. `For this report, the website we are focusing on is: https://domain.com.`

+---

-# Human-Led and Agentic Bug Testing in Cursor AI
+## Human-Led and Agentic Bug Testing in Cursor AI

 The community-maintained [`petrkindlmann/qa-skills`](https://github.com/petrkindlmann/qa-skills) repository provides two complementary approaches to finding bugs: